 12.1.
 Definition of Layoff

-Any department head may, with the Board of Supervisors approval, layoff employees because of lack of work, lack of funds, reorganization, or otherwise when in the best interest of the County.
+The County may layoff employees because of lack of work, lack of funds, reorganization, or otherwise when in the best interest of the County.

 12.2.
 Notice of Layoff